lhoangan/lhoangan.github.io/_posts/spiritual/2019-03-14-pray-and-receive.md

 This I'd experienced at home everyday.
 I knew very much that Mom and Dad love me, but they just don't simply give me everything that I wanted, and, sometimes, they even went as far as punishing me hard so that I learned my lesson and stopped doing bad things.
-That conclusion was so powerful, by bringing up the love a father to his child and contrasting us as imperfect and *wicked* to all-perfect all-loving God as our *heavenly Father*, it all made sense to me.
-For the first time, God's love wasn't something strange and alien to me, but what I'd been experiencing with my life.
+The conclusion is so powerful.
+By comparing the father role of ours, imperfect earthy creatures, to that of the all-perfect all-loving God, the Father model of all fathers, it suddenly made sense to me.
+For the first time, God's love wasn't something abtract but just as what I'd been experiencing everyday.

-The whole story now boils down to the one premise, that is if we accept God as our Heavenly beloved Father, for so much as God loves us like a Father, and we are His children, nothing that we receive is harmful or bad for us, but rather all for our best well-being.
-Isn't that something that is proclaimed all over the Gospel?
-It seemed to be the only thing that I got from Catechism classes and reading the Bible when I was a child.
-I wasn't sure what it all meant, but one thing that I knew is that Jesus teaches us to call God "our Father", isn't that enough to make us His children?
+The whole story now boils down to the one premise, that is if we accept God as our Heavenly beloved Father.
+For nothing happens out of God's will and if God loves us like a Father to a child, nothing harmful could come our ways.
+That is to say when things do not happen (right away or at all) when we pray, they could be of less interest (at this moment or ever) for us.

-It's a long story how it all came about for me, maybe for another time, for now, it turned out that by accepting the premise, I was opened to a whole new life.
+Indeed, we all do that.
+We call God "our Father".
+Yet do we truly believe and act like that?
+It turned out to me that by acting on this premise, by truly regard God as my Father, I was opened to a whole new life.
-I guess it how's God works: He loves us from eternity but He does not force His way into our heart but waits for us to respond.
-And once you open your heart to Him, He'll never leave you alone.
+I guess it how's God works: He loves us from eternity but He does not force His way into our heart but waits patiently for us to respond.
+He shows us things along our life that would signify His presence and wait for our come back.
+And once you open your heart and start to look for Him, He'll never leave you in the dark.
 That how the passage applied to me: *it is not just about praying and receiving, it's also about how seeking and finding the truth, knocking and being open to infinite love and grace*.
 Once you open to God and accept Him as the premise of your life, you